All Episodes

 It seems to me the Egyptians who've had their own border problems with Gaza should have been involved in this.

-It you know this is an intractable problem and is a very, very complicated problem.
+It is a very, very complicated problem.

-And what's happening here is every time we get close to something that might be a longer lasting peace, quite frankly, the Palestinians blow it.
+And what's happening here is every time we get close to something that might be a longer-lasting peace, quite frankly, the Palestinians blow it.

 Ask Bill Clinton about Arafat.